ToprakPehleeone/qr-code-component-main/README.md

 ## My process

   Building my first project was fun.
-I've been watching HTML and CSS videos and boothcamps for awhile and puting everything i've learned to a test was challenging.
+I've been watching HTML and CSS videos and boothcamps for a while and putting everything i've learned to a test was challenging.

   During my process of trying to create a qr-code landing page, i must admit i got stuck quite a bit.
 But i guess thats the part of learning.